jdriselvato/FFmpeg-For-Beginners-Ebook/README.md

 curve2

-Indicates the crossfader curve for the first input
+Indicates the crossfader curve for the second input

 Although in this example, both crossfade curves are exp or *exponential*, FFmpeg support multiple curves but below are 6